Public financing for mayor and council candidates, an Independent Ethics Commission with teeth, more

 The 2018 Charter Revision Review Commission was mighty happy to finish its seven months of work last night as it put the final touches on nine recommended Charter changes.

-City Clerk Jannette Goodall, Assistant City Attorney Lynn Carter, and Assistant City Clerk Myrna Rios was relieved of the considerable workload they have carried through the process.
+City Clerk Jannette Goodall, Assistant City Attorney Lynn Carter, and Assistant City Clerk Myrna Rios were relieved of the considerable workload they have carried through the process.
 Goodall even brought brownies for an informal celebration once the commission adjourned.

 The final report was adopted on a vote of 9-1 with Commission Matt Hersh opposed and Commissioner Joy Arthur absent.